 The policy is supposed to have minimal to no impact on the economy, as explained above, and thus should not have an impact on jobs.
 It is possible that some businesses will be affected but it’s important to note that other businesses will be helped by this policy, especially companies working on clean energy solutions.
 The clean energy sector is a quickly growing part of our economy.
 Already, the “cleantech” sector provides more than double as many jobs in Canada as the oilsands.

 Note too that the policy compensates businesses.
 Large industrial emitters are part of the OBPS system described elsewhere on this page.
-Small and medium sized businesses are eligible for compensation from a fund dedicated to supporting them.
+Small and medium sized businesses are eligible for funds for energy efficiency through the Climate Action Incentive Fund.